 Pronunciation and Tonal Systems

 Many learners cite pronunciation and the need to master unfamiliar sounds as key hurdles.
-Notably, tonal languages like Mandarin, Cantonese, or Vietnamese assign meaning based on pitch, so a single syllable can convey multiple ideas depending on its tone.
+Tonal languages like Mandarin, Cantonese, or Vietnamese assign meaning based on pitch, so a single syllable can convey multiple ideas depending on its tone.
+Research from the journal Cognition has shown that adults who didn’t grow up speaking tonal languages require significant auditory training to reliably distinguish between tones—a finding that aligns with what language instructors consistently observe in the classroom.

 Other languages, such as Arabic, come with guttural and pharyngeal sounds that don’t exist in English and demand a period of intense listening and practice.